ngmy/Laravel.Aop/README.md

 ```

 > [!NOTE]
-> The watcher runs the `dump-autoload` Composer command internally before recompiling the AOP classes.
+> The watcher runs the `dump-autoload` Composer command with the `--no-scripts` option internally before recompiling the
+> AOP classes.

 You may configure the files to watch in the `watcher.paths` configuration option of the `config/aop.php` configuration
 file.